Mixture of Inverse Gaussians for Hemodynamic Transport (MIGHT) in Multiple-Input Multiple-Output Vascular Networks: Selected Applications of Proposed Model

-In most \acp{VN}, only certain parts of the topology contribute significantly to the received signal, while others have negligible influence.
-Thus, we propose an approach for the systematic reduction of \acp{VN} to simplified representations that preserve the essential signal properties.
+In most \acp{VN}, only certain parts of the topology contribute significantly to the received signal of a given \ac{Rx}, while other parts have negligible influence.
+Thus, we propose an approach for the systematic reduction of a \ac{SISO}-\ac{VN} (single flow inlet, single flow outlet, single \ac{Tx}, single \ac{Rx}) to a simplified representation that preserves the essential received signal properties at the \ac{Rx}.
 This reduction can facilitate the interpretation of transport dynamics, lower computational cost in large-scale simulations, may lead to surrogate models that capture the behavior of entire organs or tissues without requiring vessel-level detail, and enable efficient parameter estimation or the design of microfluidic testbeds that reproduce dominant transport characteristics of complex \acp{VN}.
+In the following, we derive a reduction algorithm that identifies those pipes in the network that least significantly contribute to the overall received signal and discards them.